Frequently Asked Questions

 More information about the Ofcom pricing changes can be found here.

 It is very simple.
-When the vote is open, simply dial the short number shown on screen for your chosen couple using your UK mobile phone.
-There is one 7 digit MSDC allocated to each dance couple.
-Please make sure you check the numbers promoted in-show and dial carefully to make sure you are voting for your chosen couple.
+When the vote is open, simply dial the short number shown on screen for your chosen contestant using your UK mobile phone.
+There is one 7 digit MSDC allocated to each contestant.
+Please make sure you check the numbers promoted in-show and dial carefully to make sure you are voting for your chosen contestant.
 If you call while the vote is open you will hear a message confirming your vote.
 If you try to call when the vote is closed you will hear a non-chargeable message informing you that the vote is closed.

 No. You can’t text/SMS to the Mobile Short Dial Code number so please make sure you dial carefully.
 If you try to text the MSDC, this will not work and your vote will not be counted.

-We can’t include text voting on Dancing on Ice because there is the risk of potential delays within the mobile text networks at busy times and this could result in text votes not being received within the period when the vote is open and so they would not be counted but you would still be charged.
+We can’t include text voting on The Voice UK because there is the risk of potential delays within the mobile text networks at busy times and this could result in text votes not being received within the period when the vote is open and so they would not be counted but you would still be charged.

 With text/SMS, there could be network delays and you do not always know if your vote has been counted but you may still be charged even if your vote arrives too late to be counted.